Love is colourblind? The need for romantasy books becoming more diverse

 Exploring the Spectrum of Love: Embracing Diversity in Romantic Fantasy Literature.

-Now this isn’t necessarily a problem as these books have a loyal readership due to the strength of the writing and the plot.
+Now this isn’t necessarily a problem as these books have a loyal readership due to the strength of the writing, plot and how much they have been pushed into the mainstream.
 In a Guardian article, Anthony Horowitz prefaced that writers should not be instructed to make their books more diverse.
-We can all agree that authors should not be forced to include any characters of colour in their book for the sake of checking a diversity quota—despite this it's alarming that introspectively authors in the UK in 2019 were 94% white.
-The figure has improved over the years but there was a very apparent problem before.
+We can all agree that authors should not be forced to include any characters of colour in their book for the sake of checking a diversity quota—although this doesn't mean that there isn’t a problem visble here.
+UK authors in 2019 were 94% white.
+The figure has improved over the years but alot of POC fans are calling upon more exposure to their stories through giving opportunities to those that look at them.

 In this realm of literature, where imagination knows no bounds, people of colour expect love stories to transcend the barriers of race and ethnicity.